punchagency/entrecore-server/README.md

 The platform follows a microservices architecture, with each service handling a specific domain of functionality:

 - **Auth Service**: Authentication and user management service
+- **Data Ingestion Service**: Service for connecting to ERP platforms (primarily NetSuite), extracting data, profiling it, and storing both the data and its metadata in a structured repository
 - **Entrecore Auth Core**: Shared authentication library used across services

 ## Repository Structure